MCP Connector

 Connect your agent with Tools provided by MCP (Model Context Protocol) servers.

-MCP is an open source standard designed by Anthropic, to connect your agents to data sources, such as your application database or external APIs.
+MCP (Model Context Protocol) is an open source standard designed by Anthropic to connect your agents to external service providers, such as your application database or external APIs.

 Thanks to this protocol you can make tools exposed by an external server available to your agent.

 Companies can build servers to allow developers to connect Agents to their platforms.
-Here are a couple of directories with available MCP servers:
+Here are a couple of directories with most used MCP servers:

-Once you have one or more MCP server on your machine, you can make their resousìrces available to your agent.
+Once you have one or more MCP server on your machine, you can make their tools available to your agent.

 use NeuronAI\Agent;